IrinaPortfolioHub/learning-git/README.md

 Hey, new line this time?

 ok, great learning, it needs double nn to interpret the line as a new paragraph

+Hey, it is Tuesday, I should have learned by now how to updae the readm:

+echo or printf

+stage it with git add .

+git commit - well, to commit

+git push - to get it out there

+Hey, it is Tuesday, I should have learned by now how to updae the readm:

+echo or printf

+stage it with git add .

+git commit - well, to commit

+git push - to get it out there

+Hey, it is Tuesday, I should have learned by now how to updae the readm:

+echo or printf

+stage it with git add .

+git commit - well, to commit and add comments

+git push - to get it out there

+Hey, it is Tuesday, I should have learned by now how to updae the readm:

+echo or printf

+stage it with git add .

+git commit - well, to commit and add comments

+git push - to get it out there